AFIDSI/group-testing/README.md

 It is called "group-testing" because the original purpose was to study group testing protocols.

 FYI, when running via CHTC, you can connect to worker monitor by mapping port from the submit node to a local port using `ssh -L localhost:[local port]:localhost:[remote port] [username]@[submit node url]`.
 This allows you to access the monitor on your local machine at `localhost:[local port]` via a web browser (must have bokeh package installed).
 I'll typically do this after launching the process on the submit node, and allowing it to choose a port to host the monitor on (it will report it after launching the process).

+To allow the process to be run in the background on the submit node (and not have to actively monitor it) `no hangup` can be used - e.g.: `nohup python run_multigroup_sensitivity.py  params/baseline_testing/uw_groups/nominal/multi-group-groups/multi-group.yaml &`